Information requirements for distance and off-premises contracts

 We suggest that the important point is ease of communication.
 You certainly do not have to offer all of these.
 You might observe that few large businesses in the United Kingdom presently comply.
 You will certainly fail to comply if you keep your customers waiting for more than a few minutes on a call system.
 Sadly, there are no similar obligations on governmental departments or quangos!

 - Where the trader is acting on behalf of another trader, the geographical address and identity of that other trader.
-That address must be the address to which a customer can complain.
+That address must be the address to which a customer can send a complaint letter.

 This may require a change of business model for operators of marketplace websites that connect buyers and sellers.
 If you presently leave it to your sellers to provide information, and they fail, both you and they are directly in breach of the Regulations.